 - Why will it be successful as a business?

 [ -/+ ] Eligibility and deadlines

-To enter the competition all applicants to register their interest with a short outline (Max 400 words) of their proposed business plan by 3rd October 2012 to Jo Young on firstname.lastname@example.org.
+To enter the competition, all applicants are to register their interest with a short outline (max 400 words) of their proposed business plan to Jo Young at email@example.com.
 The purpose of registration is to provide the School with an idea of the likely number and nature of applications.
 This will assist the organisers in the administration of the competition.
 Late registrations of interest are at the discretion of the organisers.

-The deadline for the competition is 5th November 2012.
-Entrants should submit three hard copies and an electronic version to Jo Young.
-Entries will be shortlisted and these will be presented to the judging panel on Monday 26th November 2012 at 4pm (being the afternoon before the MBA graduation ceremony) in the Business School.
+The deadline for the competition will be November 2015.
+Entrants should submit three hard copies and an electronic version to Jo Young in room GF16, Business School.
+Entries will be shortlisted and these will be presented to the judging panel in November (close to the postgraduate graduation ceremony) in the Business School.

 Shortlisted entrants will be notified of their slot a week prior.
-The winner will be announced the following day at the drinks reception following the Full Time MBA graduation ceremony.
+The winner will be announced at the drinks reception following the postgraduate graduation ceremony.